All Episodes

 Did they speak to anybody contemporaneously?

-If it's a civil case, it goes through through an even more exhaustive vetting process because then you have questions that are posed to the other side.
+If it's a civil case, it goes through an even more exhaustive vetting process because then you have questions that are posed to the other side.

-You have depositions, you have inter inter cross-examinations, all that.
+You have cross-examinations, all of that.

 There's still this process of due diligence.

-And ultimately, who's telling the truth?
+And ultimately, who's telling the truth, it's really up to.

 If you go to trial, it's up to the jury.

-What do you think DC McAllister?
+What do you think, D.C.
+McAllister?

 My concern here is the automatic rush to calling him guilty.

-And we do have innocence before proven guilty in this nation, and I know that that's only in the court of law, but it also should be in the in the realm of public opinion.
+And I know that that's only in the court of law, but it also should be in the realm of public opinion.

 No, we don't know that.

-We don't know that if he is, like you said, Sean, yes, then he need to be he needs to be held to account politically.
+If he is, like you said, Sean, yes, then he needs to be held to account politically.

-The statute of limitations has run out on this, but still politically he should pay for that.
+The Statute of Limitations has run out on this, but still politically, he should pay for that.

 But we do not know this.